eth-educators/eth-docker/README.md

 ## Lighthouse

+Build the components you'll use, so all steps below can be done without delay.
+- Lighthouse with local geth eth1 node: `sudo docker-compose build --no-cache geth deposit-cli lh-beacon`
+- Lighthouse with 3rd-party eth1 node: `sudo docker-compose build --no-cache deposit-cli lh-beacon`

+Go walk the dogs, have a beverage, stretch your legs: This may take 20-30 minutes.

 ### Create a validator wallet by importing validator keys

 **Warning** Import your validator key(s) to only *one* client.